The power of ART

 The Extraordinary in an ordinary environment does not shine and is so often overlooked and undervalued.
 There are brilliant talented people everywhere who aren’t receiving the recognition and reward they deserve.
 But once they arm themselves with value and confidence and remove themselves from an environment that isn’t serving them, they thrive and grow.

-Wassim Fakhoury is the founder, editor in chief and the creative and artistic director of ACT magazine and See The ACT creative studios.
+Wassim Fakhoury is the editor in chief and the creative and artistic director of ACT magazine and See The ACT creative studios.

 Wassim believes that art must tell a story and that art comes from a place of need of self-expression because it is hard to be silent when the world is ever evolving.
 The need of expression cannot be tamed, and since art shouldn’t be limited, so is ACT: Art, Culture and Talent, which becomes a platform of expression.